-What is Help to Buy (HTB)?
+Help to Buy Homes

-Based on a home worth £200,000, you would contribute at least a 5% deposit, e.g. £10,000, the Government would then give you an equity loan for up to 20% of the price, e.g. £40,000, and your mortgage provider would give you a mortgage of up to 75% to cover the rest, e.g. £150,000.
+As an example, based on a property price of £200,000, you would contribute £10,000, the government would then give you an equity loan for £40,000, and your mortgage provider would give you a mortgage of £150,000.

 The government loan is interest free for the first five years after you purchase your property, after which a fee will apply starting in the 6th year.
 Your solicitor or conveyancer will be able to give you more precise information regarding your future fees.